thelia-modules/BoSearch/Readme.md

 # Bo Search

-Add a short description here.
-You can also add a screenshot if needed.
+Add search forms to filter customers and orders.

 ## Installation

 ### Manually

 * Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is BoSearch.
-* Activate it in your thelia administration panel
+* Activate it in your Thelia administration panel

 ### Composer

-Add it in your main thelia composer.json file
+Add it in your main Thelia composer.json file

 ```
 composer require thelia/bo-search-module:~1.0